sodadata/docs/soda-cloud/roles-global.md

 There are four types of resource owners in Soda Cloud that identify the user, or user group, that owns a data source, dataset, agreement, or check.
 These ownership roles do not enforce any permissions, they are simply identifiers.

 * By default, the user who added the data source becomes the **Data Source Owner** and **Dataset Owner** of all datasets in that data source.
-The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
+The default [dataset role]({% link soda-cloud/roles-dataset.md %}#dataset-roles-and-permissions) that Soda Cloud assigns to the Dataset Owner is that of Manager.
 * By default, the user who creates an agreement becomes the **Check Owner** of all checks defined in the agreement.
 * By default, the user who creates a no-code check becomes its **Check Owner**.
 * By default, all Owners use an Author license, if you use the legacy license billing model.